 TIP: The money you spend on providing your cat a healthy, nutritious diet can actually save you tons of money by avoiding costly vet bills.
 Feeding your cat a bio-appropriate diet will impact your cat’s health – tremendously, and positively!

-Now let’s hone down and dig into cat food feeding guidelines.
+Now let’s hone down and dig into the healthiest cat food brands, before jumping to cat food feeding guidelines.

 However, there are some basic feeding guidelines to consider to help ensure your cat receives a healthy, balanced diet.